 Questions to Ask Before Solving

-Follow along with Leila’s Excel file (modified with solutions from me, Wasif Mustafa and Oz du Soleil).
+Follow along with Leila’s Excel file (solutions from me, Wasif Mustafa and Oz du Soleil).

 Each ‘App’ listed in column H is found somewhere in columns B, C, or D. When found, we want to return the column header (the ‘Division’).